enBask/Enderkend/README.md

 ##Enderkend Station: Early alpha / demo
 Please keep in mind that this is an early alpha and demo build of the game.
 There will be bugs (and please report them!), there will be some performance issues, and combat is not heavily tweaked.

+###Version V0.1.7
+- Huge performance improvement for low-mid hardware
+- You can now shoot and kill the AI mines that chase after you!
+- Basic save system is in.
+Delete save.baml if you want to restart.
+- [note the build is still labeled V0.0.6 in the titlebar]
+###Version V0.1.5
 ###Version V0.1.6
 New ART!
 Rebel art is in guys.
 Few tweaks to be done around the rebel AI, but have fun!
 ###Version V0.1.5